joshualibrarian/keymaster/features.md

     - auto type pattern can be used as fallback

 - smart card functionality
-  - a challenge-response mechanism is generally preferred, since the secret key never leaves the device
+  - a challenge-response mechanism is ideal, since the secret key never leaves the device
   - any entry with a secret key may be configured to be accessible with various smart card protocols
-  - on many operating systems, and platforms, this can be used for authentication
+  - on many platforms, this can be used for authentication
   - with an adapter, the device can be used directly on smart-card readers such as in retail devices
     - is power provided to smart cards sufficient to run device?
-    - if so, low power mode is needed with minimal functionality
+    - if not, low power mode is needed with minimal functionality

 - security key functionality
   - device should support various FIDO protocols